 - Promoting biodiversity

 There’s a whole field of research devoted to achieving these goals: agroecology, the science of managing farms as ecosystems.
-By working with nature rather than against it, farms managed using agroecological principles can avoid damaging impacts without sacrificing productivity or profitability.
+By working with nature rather than against it, farms can avoid damaging environmental impacts without sacrificing productivity or profitability.
 And by prioritizing science that addresses the interconnectedness of environmental, economic, and social factors, we can create a truly sustainable system.

 Sustainable agriculture practices

-Planting cover crops.
-Cover crops, like clover or hairy vetch, are planted during off-season times when soils might otherwise be left bare, while perennial crops keep soil covered and maintain living roots in the ground year-round.
-These crops protect and build soil health by preventing erosion, replenishing soil nutrients, and keeping weeds in check, reducing the need for herbicides.
+Planting cover crops and perennials.
+Cover crops such as clover, rye, or hairy vetch are planted during off-season times when soils might otherwise be left bare, while perennial crops keep soil covered and maintain living roots in the ground year-round.
+These crops protect and build soil health by preventing erosion, replenishing soil nutrients, and keeping weeds in check, reducing the need for fertilizers and herbicides.

 Reducing or eliminating tillage.
-Traditional plowing (tillage) prepares fields for planting and prevents weed problems, but can cause a lot of soil loss.
-No-till or reduced till methods, which involve inserting seeds directly into undisturbed soil, can reduce erosion and improve soil health.
+Traditional plowing (tillage) prepares fields for planting and prevents weed problems but can cause soil loss.
+No-till or reduced-till methods, which involve inserting seeds directly into undisturbed soil, can reduce erosion and improve soil health.

 Applying integrated pest management (IPM).
 A range of methods, including mechanical and biological controls, can be applied systematically to keep pest populations under control while minimizing use of chemical pesticides.

 Integrating livestock and crops.
 Industrial agriculture tends to keep plant and animal production separate, with animals living far from the areas where their feed is produced, and crops growing far away from abundant manure fertilizers.
-A growing body of evidence shows that a smart integration of crop and animal production can be a recipe for more efficient, profitable farms.
+A growing body of evidence shows that a smart integration of crop and animal production can make farms more efficient and profitable.

 Adopting agroforestry practices.
-By mixing trees or shrubs into their operations, farmers can provide shade and shelter to protect plants, animals, and water resources, while also potentially offering additional income from fruit or nut crops.
+By mixing trees or shrubs into their operations, farmers can provide shade and shelter that protect plants, animals, and water resources, while also potentially offering additional income from fruit or nut crops.

-A key theme connecting many of these practices is diversification.
-“Keep it simple” is good advice in many situations, but when it comes to agriculture, the most sustainable and productive systems are more diverse and complex—like nature itself.
+Another key theme connecting many of these practices is diversification.
+When it comes to agriculture, the most sustainable and productive systems are more diverse and complex—like nature itself.

 Sustainable agriculture science

-The latest science—much of it coming out of research centers in the nation’s bellwether farm states—shows how agroecological practices can support productive, profitable farms.
-For instance, an ongoing study at Iowa State University’s Marsden Farm research center has shown that complex crop rotation systems can outperform conventional monoculture in both yield and profitability.
+The latest science—much of it coming out of research centers in the nation’s farm states—shows how agroecological practices can support productive, profitable farms.
+For instance, an ongoing study at Iowa State University’s Marsden Farm research center has shown that complex crop rotation systems can outperform conventional single-crop practices in both yield and profitability.

 Crop breeding research is also crucial to the success of a more sustainable agroecological system, providing farmers with access to a broad range of crop varieties that can be readily adapted to farm-specific conditions and practices.
 Breeding research programs have dwindled in recent years, leaving farmers increasingly reliant on a limited set of varieties tailored to the needs of industrial farms.

-To help farmers adopt sustainable practices, it’s vitally important that we continue to support agroecology research, along with outreach and education to help farmers make effective use of the science.
-Toward this end, UCS has coordinated a statement, signed by over 450 scientists and other experts, calling for increased public investment in agroecological research.
+To help farmers adopt sustainable practices, it’s vitally important that we continue to support agroecology research, along with outreach and education that can help farmers make effective use of the science.

 Sustainable agriculture and farm policy

-While US farm policy continues to put the lion’s share of public resources behind subsidizing overproduction of corn and other commodity crops, there have been some encouraging signs.
-The most recent versions of the Farm Bill have included provisions to support more organic farming, to make it easier for fruit and vegetable farmers to qualify for crop insurance, and to help farmers adopt more sustainable practices.
+While US farm policy continues to devote the lion’s share of public resources to subsidizing the overproduction of corn and other commodity crops, there have been some encouraging steps toward sustainability.
+The most recent versions of the farm bill have included provisions to support more organic farming, to help fruit and vegetable farmers qualify for crop insurance, and to help farmers adopt more sustainable practices.
 In addition, the Agriculture Resilience Act (ARA) would invest in farmers’ ability to promote soil health and thrive in the face of 21st-century challenges such as climate change.

-But if we want to see sustainable farming become the dominant model in the United States, we need policies like those in the ARA—and we can’t stop there.
-UCS has published a series of reports and issue briefs that offer recommendations for promoting sustainable agriculture through farm policy, as part of our overall goal of transforming our food system to provide healthy, affordable, fairly and sustainably produced food for all Americans.
-We encourage you to take a look–and then contact your representatives to ask them to support sustainable agriculture.
+If we want to see sustainable farming become the dominant model in the United States, we need policies like those in the ARA—and we can’t stop there.
+UCS has published a series of reports and issue briefs offering recommendations for sustainable agriculture policies.
+Together, these recommendations can help transform our food system into one that provides healthy, affordable, and fairly and sustainably produced food for all Americans.
+We encourage you to take a look—and then contact your representatives to ask them to support these policies.